 “Are you familiar with airport security checks?” he asks politely.
 If he’d checked my passport first (and seen the many colorful stamps, visas and exotic alphabets therein) he would not have found it necessary to ask, but hey, he’s doing his job.

 “Yes,” I say, “I’m especially fond of the Tel Aviv variety.”

 He breaks out in a broad grin.
 “Oh, but we are so much nicer here!” he says.

-(If you are not familiar with the security procedures at Ben Gurion Airport, Tel Aviv, click the link and all will be revealed.)
+(If you are not familiar with the security procedures at Ben Gurion Airport, Tel Aviv, google it and all will be revealed.)

 I love the funky art at the Amsterdam Airport